 If you're interested in solving really difficult technical challenges - we're hiring.
 Please reach out to us at careers@zamp.finance or apply here.

-Written by Giridhar Balachandran, Software Engineer, Zamp.
+Giridhar Balachandran, Engineering, Zamp.